A message from the campus:|

 Carefully read all instructions below before you continue to the online application.

-WSSU offers over 40 on-campus undergraduate degree programs and 4 undergraduate Extension/Distance Learning degree programs.
+WSSU offers over 40 on-campus undergraduate degree programs and 1 post-bachelors, 4 undergraduate, and 2 graduate Extension/Distance Learning degree programs.

-The 4 undergraduate extension/distance learning degree programs offered at this time are:
+The 1 post-bachelors, 4 undergraduate and 2 graduate extension/distance learning degree programs offered at this time are:

-*Note: All RN-BSN applicants must select entrance status of Extension/Distance Learning and a Major of Nursing-RN-BSN (BS)-Distance Learner.
-If you are unsure of the semester you should be applying for, first contact the RN-BSN Office at 336-750-2828 or 336-750-2675.
-If you submit the incorrect admissions application you will need to reapply before you can be considred for the RN-BSN Option.
+*Note: All RN-BSN applicants must select entrance status of Extension/Distance Learning and a Major of Pre-Nursing-RN-BSN (BS)-Distance Learner.
+If you are unsure of the semester you should be applying for, first contact the RN-BSN Office at 336-750-2828 or 336-750-2563.
+If you submit the incorrect admissions application you will need to reapply before you can be considered for the RN-BSN Option.

 After reading the instructions, please complete the online application as thoroughly as possible.
 Your failure to provide complete, accurate, and truthful information on this application will be grounds to deny or withdraw your admission, or dismiss you after enrollment.
 When you are finished, click the 'SUBMIT' button on the left column of any application screen.
 When you submit your completed application, you will be asked to provide information for a valid credit or debit card to which the non-refundable $50 application fee will be charged.
 Print the application agreement statement that appears after you submit the application.
 Return the printed application agreement statement along to the Office of Admissions at WSSU.